Photo Essay: Excavating the “Everyday Past” in Cambodia

 People stand around the ruins of the Baset temple.

-Prasat Baset, or Baset temple, was built in the early 11th century by King Suryavarman I. This image was not created using Generative AI.
-Photo Credit: Alison Carter
+Prasat Baset, or Baset temple, was built in the early 11th century by King Suryavarman I. Photo Credit: Alison Carter

 Did life in this village change after the temple was built?
 For example, did more people from the capital move to the village or did people from the village move to the capital?
 Did tax and tribute demands from Angkor change the economy and subsistence of the people living here?
 To answer these questions, we are excavating occupation mounds in the village surrounding the temple to gather information on the lives of the inhabitants from the periods before, during, and after the construction of the temple.
 We began work in 2018 and 2019 and recently re-started work in summer 2022.
 Although our research is only in its early stages, the rich archaeological record at this site is helping us understand many facets of life.